 For additional information or questions, go to the Hazardous Waste web page or contact Ed Hammerberg by email or phone at 410-537-3314.

-For additional information or questions on the Resource Management Program contact the Program by email or phone at 410-537-3314.
+For additional information or questions email the Resource Management Program or phone at 410-537-3314.

 1800 Washington Boulevard, Baltimore, MD 21230